ArenaBowl XXIV: Pregame

 The story heading into ArenaBowl XXIV was that of Sharks QB Aaron Garcia.
 At 40 years old, this would be Garcia's first appearance in an ArenaBowl.
 Garcia began his AFL career in 1995.
 He holds many of the AFL's all-time passing records and ended the 2011 season with over 50,000 passing and 1,078 career touchdown passes.
 But with all the stats, he had yet to even play in an AFL championship game before 2011.

 2011 was arguably Garcia's best season.
 He finished the year with a 71.5 completion percentage, 125.24 QB rating and 116 touchdown passes, and 4,933 yards, all career highs.

 The Rattlers featured second year AFL QB Nick Davila, who topped Garcia with 117 passing touchdowns during the season.
 He also completed over 70 percent of his passes and threw over 4,900 yards.

 His go-to receiver was Rod Windsor, who had caught 156 passes for 1,830 yards during the season.
 Windsor was a member of the Cleveland Browns roster during the AFL regular season, but was able to play due to the 2011 NFL lockout.
-However, the lockout ended just days before ArenaBowl XXIV, and did not play in the title game.
+However, the lockout ended just days before ArenaBowl XXIV, and he did not play in the title game.